 Answering these questions to you, and your customer's satisfaction should do everything possible, and necessary to minimize the affect of the arrival of a new competitor.
 An old adage states, "A dog with a full food bowl does not go looking at other dog's food bowls."
 You are doing the same with your customers; filling all of their needs.
-And by doing that, as Debbie Allen says, "you don't have time to worry about the competition".
+And by doing that, as another expert says, "you don't have time to worry about the competition".

 This article is copyrighted by Tom Shay and Profits Plus Solutions, who can be reached at: PO Box 1577, St. Petersburg, Fl.
 33731.
 Phone 727-464-2182.
 It may be printed for an individual to read, but not duplicated or distributed without expressed written consent of the copyright owner.